APPOINTMENTS & EMERGENCIES 847 827 6290

 Often the person with sleep apnea is totally unaware of the problem and will often deny the fact that he / she snores, but the bed partner will observe:

+To find solutions, it might take making some lifestyle changes.
 Determining if you have a sleep breathing disorder, or just snoring is as easy as consulting a health care provider who is trained in sleep disorders.
 Normally, the evaluation will begin with a screening questionnaire and from there an assessment will be made to conclude if a sleep study is necessary to determine what type of sleep disorder a person might be suffering from.

+What is the 'link' between your teeth and sleep apnea?
 The three most common sleep breathing disorders are:

 and live better